At Tension, we thrive by mixing old and new technology and software.

 Way back in -93 our Boss decided that 3D was the coolest thing on earth (yes, because Jurassic Park, Terminator 2 and such) and abandoned his wannabee programming career.
 Boss went straight to Silicon Graphics and started importing these massive refrigerator-sized computers which made virtual dinosaurs and spaceships possible.
 And a motion capture system.
 And ancient 3D programs which cost nearly as much as the refrigerators they ran on.
 Not to mention the compositing systems.
 Anyway, in just a few years time Megafront went from a one-person company to Scandinavia's biggest reseller and support provider of all that stuff, to the great joy of the budding game and visual effects industries.
 Boss was happy - but dark clouds were gathering on the digital horizon.

-You see although the hardware and software were now readily available (if you could afford them) the problem soon became the guys and gals who were supposed to operate them.
-They were simply too few!
+You see, although the hardware and software were now readily available (if you could afford them), the problem soon became the guys and gals who were supposed to operate them.
+They were merely too few!
 So, facing this, Boss made another transmogrification and decided to start a school for educating people about virtual dinosaurs and spaceships.

 Hm, it's all very complicated to explain.
 Come and visit us and see for yourself instead.
-Bring your project and your ideas, you'll be surprised what we can do!
+Bring your project and your ideas.
+You'll be surprised at what we can do!
 As long as they aren't boring.
 We don't do boring.
 Here at the front line, we like to do new virtual spaceships.